 When I first decided I wanted to be a woman that concealed carried a gun, it felt hard to find my way.
 It was like I could see where I wanted to go but I couldn’t find a bridge to get me there.

 I had to build my own bridge to get to the concealed carry lifestyle I desired.
 I knew other women were concealed carrying but I couldn’t find the bridge they used to get there.
 It felt like I was building my own bridge plank by plank as I crossed.
-It took me a couple of years to get to get across.
+It took me a couple of years to build it and get across.

 If you are a woman who wants to conceal carry, Pew Pew Mom is here to help you!
 After figuring out my own way to becoming a concealed carrying woman, I also became an instructor so I could help other women.
 I don’t want you to have to build your bridge from scratch all by yourself.

 It is relatively easy to figure out how to get a concealed carry license in your state.
 (Or maybe you live in a state that doesn’t require you to get a license making it even easier.)
 You do some Googling and maybe make a phone call or two.

 Once you know what your state requires, you know exactly what steps to take.
 It’s all laid out for you.
 The requirements in some states are easier than in others, but the bridge to the license is already built.
 You just have to cross that bridge.

 After you get the license, the path is not so clearly defined.

 Figuring out the the concealed carry LICENSE is the easy part.